 It’s not as expensive as working one-on-one with you, and it’s not as inexpensive as your one-size-fits-all online coaching program or eBooks.

 Here are three things you need to keep in mind for running and selling a successful group coaching program.

 Since group coaching is your mid-tiered service, it’s easy to daydream (remember the first article in this series?) that the more affordable price point will get the sales rolling in.

 REALITY CHECK, usually between 2-3% of your list will actually buy into your online coaching programs.

-If you are just starting out with online coaching and have a small following, it may be smarter for you to grow your list before making a group coaching push.
+If you are just starting out with online coaching and have a small following, it may be smarter for you to grow your email list before making a group coaching program push.

 You don’t want to end up like me and learn the hard way.
 In the beginning, I would get one person in for the price of group coaching.
 I still had that service up on my website, but, I didn’t push it until my list reached 5,000 people.

 The other thing to consider about online coaching in groups is that you need a GROUP of people willing to enter at the SAME time.

-It allows you audience to gear up for the opening.
+Let your audience to gear up for the opening.
 Place targeted advertising to drive interest.
-Let them know they have 5, 4, 3 months until group coaching opens.
+Let them know they have three or four months until your group coaching program opens.
 This allows you to unify the group of strangers on the same timeline.

 Please do not be discouraged.
-It’s all about building momentum, and sticking clear to your offering, plus it leads us to the second point.
+It’s all about building momentum and sticking to your offer, plus it leads us to the second point.

 The nature of group coaching is different than one-on-one online coaching with a client.
 You are spending less time with your client, therefore they are doing a lot more on their own.

 This may cause their progress to change to be slower, which is a great opportunity to have them enlist in your group coaching again!

-Before taking your group coaching live, make sure you have tested it for where it may fall short.
+Before taking your group coaching program live, make sure you have tested it for where it may fall short.